benjaehyun/cardIO/README.md

 #### Additional Features
 * Github inspired functions to clone and merge decks
 * Importing large amounts of data/entire decks from .csv or .apkg files
+* Allow for image hosting, so that users can make flashcards using just images
 * Wolfram Alpha/ChatGPT api implementation so that supplemental information can be provided to the user while viewing flashcards or so that the user can ask questions as they're studying
     * Also use ChatGPT api so that a user can paste a whole article or written lession to write flashcards for you
 * Implement infinite play functionality so that users can parse through the deck randomly without a definite end